 Small round-table meetings in neutral locations are highly effective in reducing communication barriers and talking through relevant issues by the participants.
 Skipping levels of leadership in attendance introduces a broader perspective to both the leader and team member.
 Spend time learning and responding to issues as they arise to build credibility, reliability, and approachability.

 However, remember there are 3-sides to every issue, version 1, version 2 and the truth.
-Say “I don’t know” when necessary but follow up with the appropriate parties afterwards to score a massive hit.
+Say “I don’t know” when necessary but follow up with the appropriate parties afterward to score a massive hit.
 Attempting to appear as knowledgeable or making it up as you go is a monumental miss you will pay for later.

 Newsletters, emails, postings, and memos should not take the place of timely, authentic, and face to face communication.
 Make your communications raw, real, and relevant.
 It is more important now than ever, as the Millennial generation demands it.

 For example, a routine reminder of your anti-harassment policy could include “10 Reasons Why Sex at Work is Not a Good Idea”.
-Also, direct home mailing for organization events and contests to inform spouses and other family members reinforces an overall sense of belonging.
+Also, direct home mailing for organizing events and contests to inform spouses and other family members reinforces an overall sense of belonging.

 4. Make Your Leadership Available Manage By Walking Around (MBWA).
 Insist your leaders get up, walk around, and engage people.
-Having conversation with people helps gain familiarity, create awareness, and understand what is really happening.
+Having a conversation with people helps gain familiarity, create awareness, and understand what is really happening.

-An open-door policy, is just that.
+An open-door policy is just that.
 Schedule time accordingly if uninterrupted time is needed where it must be closed.
 Otherwise, keep your door physically open.

-Free up your front-line leaders so that their day is not consumed with routine meetings that prevent time otherwise spent interacting with the workforce.
+Free up your front-line leaders so that their day is not consumed by routine meetings that prevent time otherwise spent interacting with the workforce.
 It is amazing what changes when you “walk and talk”, conduct meetings in work areas, and at stand-up conference tables.

 Your front-line leaders are the meat in the proverbial sandwich between Sr. leadership and the front-line team member.
 Front-line leaders are challenged to keep both parties happy.
 Protect them.
 As the front-line leader goes, so does your workforce.

 5. Insist on Trustworthy Leadership Time for a gut-check.
-If a trustworthy leader is necessary for others to freely follow, apply this formula to your own relationships and gain insight on what may be holding you back:
+If a trustworthy leader is necessary for others to freely follow, apply this formula to your own relationships and gain insight into what may be holding you back: